SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     string as a hint on how to format numeric parameters for the user. default value: "%.<n>f" where <n> = max(0,-floor(log10(scale)))

-    The string must obey the same syntax as above for Double_.
+    The string must obey the same syntax as above for .

 Example
 ~~~~~~~